Hassan-Elseoudy/se-tech-challenge/SOLUTION.md

    implemented.
 4. **Auto-scaling**: Dynamic auto-scaling can be set up for both the backend services and the database to handle fluctuating loads.
+5. **Monitoring and Alerting**: Implementing monitoring tools like Prometheus and Grafana can help track system performance and alert on critical issues.
+6. **Security Enhancements**: Implementing security measures like rate limiting, authentication, and authorization can enhance the system's security posture.
+7. **Adding Tests**: Implementing unit tests, integration tests, and load tests can help ensure the system's reliability and performance, there will be a need to add tests to ensure the system's reliability and performance.
+8. **UI is not good xD**: The UI can be improved to provide a more engaging and user-friendly experience.

 ---